Wakerwolf/wakercraft/README.md

 - Wakercraft -

-- this is going to be an eaglercraft client, hopefully realesing around december, or 2024. -
+- this is going to be an eaglercraft client, hopefully releasing around december, or 2024. -

 - it is going to be a hacked client just because.